60 LikesEducation & Teaching

 Teachers are involved in planning and shaping their lessons around a set curriculum, so there are lots of opportunities to be creative and try out new approaches.

 There is also a lot of work.
 You will have to plan lessons, mark students' work, and attend parents' evenings.
 You will also be encouraged to help out with extra-curricular activities such as the Duke of Edinburgh Award.
 In the state sector, pay starts quite low once you are qualified (just over £22,000) and rises slowly.
+You can earn more by taking on a more senior position, like head of department, head of year, or headteacher.

 If you're unsure whether a job in teaching is for you, why not try teaching abroad during a gap year?
 There are several UK schemes out there for students who want to incorporate teaching into a year abroad.
 Talk to your careers advisor to help you choose a reputable company.